Skip to main content

 Menasha PackagingChampaign22Closure

-The largest notice was filed by Lincoln College-Main Campus at its Lincoln facility, reporting 259 affected workers.
+The most significant filing came from Lincoln College-Main Campus at its Lincoln facility, reporting 259 affected workers.
 PepsiCo followed with 212 workers.

 Trend & Outlook